The Data Protection Act (DPA)

 Membership and performance information is also published in the Annual Report and performances are also published in The Ringing World.
 The use of database technology allows corrections to be made to historical membership and performance records.
 By referring to this record via this web site, ringers can easily identify errors and get changes made according to principle 6 below.
 This helps to establish a better quality of record than has previously been possible.

 Membership records have traditionally been retained indefinitely.
 This is to support the Guild rule that states that a member, having completed 50 years continuous membership, is subsequently entitled to free membership.
-Whilst this rule is subject to change the principal remains the same.

 Performance data is also traditionally maintained indefinitely to allow complete records of performances in individual towers to be used for educational purposes.
 Also, for technical reasons, performances occasionally have to be withdrawn.
 This can occur years after the event.